aws-samples/aws-modernization-with-rafay-systems/content/040_modules/2_provision.md

     desiredCapacity: 2
 ```

 - Update the following sections of the specification file with details to match your environment.
-Replace the "xx" with the number of your project.
+Replace the *xx* with the number of your project.

 ```
 - name: provisioned-cluster-xx